sipstack/www/src_content/resources/blog/20230110-the-growing-risk-of-veteran-charity-phone-scams/content.md

 3. Research any charity before donating. ‍A simple search for the charity, including articles and reviews, will often tell you all you need to know.
 If you can’t find a company website or information that explicitly states they’re a 501(c)(3) organization, it could be a for-profit scam posing as a charity.

-Here are some websites we recommended looking up for ratings and reports:
+Here are some websites we recommend looking up for ratings and reports:

 - <a href= 'https://www.give.org' target="_blank"> https://www.give.org </a>
 - <a href= 'https://www.charitywatch.org' target="_blank"> https://www.charitywatch.org </a>